 Watkins has made over 70 recordings, including 18 solo albums for Chandos.
-Recent critically acclaimed releases include the Walton, Delius, Elgar and Lutosławski concertos, as well as discs of British and American sonatas with his brother, Huw Watkins.
-His first recording as a conductor, of the Berg and Britten violin concertos with Daniel Hope, received a Grammy® nomination.
+Recent critically acclaimed releases include the Walton, Delius, Elgar and Lutoslawski concertos, as well as discs of British and American sonatas with his brother, Huw Watkins.
+His first recording as a conductor, of the Britten and Berg violin concertos with Daniel Hope, received a Grammy nomination.

 Watkins plays on a cello made by Domenico Montagnana and Matteo Goffriller in Venice, c.1730.